Maneuver warfare: Mongol use

-Napoleon's use of maneuver
+Napoleon's use

 Similar strategies are also possible using suitably trained infantry.
 Napoleon I used preemptive movements of cavalry and fast infantry to interrupt the initial deployment of enemy forces.
 This allowed his forces to attack where and when he wanted, enabling force concentration, possibly in combination with advantage of terrain.
 It disabled effective coordination of enemy forces, even when they were superior in numbers.
 That was effective tactically and strategically.

-During his time as a general and indeed his power base to become the head of France, Napoleon's reputation was based on a powerful and fluent campaign in northern Italy, opposing the numerically superior Austrians.
+During his time as a general and indeed his power base to become the head of France, Napoleon's reputation was based on a powerful and fluid campaign in northern Italy, opposing the numerically superior Austrians.
 He cited Henri de La Tour d'Auvergne, Viscount of Turenne as one major source of his strategy.

 He trained a normal, if rather undisciplined, French Army of Italy into moving faster than most thought possible.
 That was partially because his army lived off the land and had no big logistical "tail."
 Both his ability to move huge armies to give battle where he wanted and the style of his choice would become legendary, and he was seen as undefeatable, even against larger and superior forces.

 Napoleon also arranged his forces into what would be known in the present as "battle groups" of combined arms formations to allow faster reaction time to enemy action.
 That strategy is an important quality in supporting the effectiveness of maneuver warfare and was used again by Carl von Clausewitz.

-Napoleon's principal strategy was to move fast to engage before the enemy had time to organise, to engage lightly while moving to turn the flank that defended the main resupply route, to envelop and deploy blocking forces to prevent reinforcement, and to defeat those contained in the envelopment in detail.
+Napoleon's principal strategy was to move fast to engage before the enemy had time to organize, to engage lightly while moving to turn the flank that defended the main resupply route, to envelop and deploy blocking forces to prevent reinforcement, and to defeat those contained in the envelopment in detail.
 All of those activities imply faster movement than the enemy as well as faster reaction times to enemy activities.

 His use of fast mass marches to gain strategic advantage, cavalry probes, and screens to hide his movements; deliberate movement to gain psychological advantage by isolating forces from one another; and their headquarters are all hallmarks of maneuver warfare.
 One of his major concerns was the relatively slow speed of infantry movement relative to the cavalry.

 It was that and subsequent defeats that caused a major doctrinal reevaluation by the Prussians under Clausewitz of the revealed power of maneuver warfare.
 The results of that review were seen in the Franco-Prussian War.